 Don’t Be Limited By the Most Attractive KPI

-Now, let’s say you’re testing variations of the navigation bar on your homepage, personalizing the experience based on the user’s previous site activity.
+Now, let’s say you’re A/B testing variations of the navigation bar on your homepage, personalizing the experience based on the user’s previous site activity.
 You may be focused on users getting from their personal navigation to the products page.
 But, if that’s all you measure you lose sight of other ways that users interact with that feature.
 Often, one change will have unintended results in seemingly unrelated areas, so be sure to include enough metrics to tell the whole story.
 For instance in this example, you may also want to measure KPIs on the other pages users land on, how long they spend on the navigation bar, what the bounce rate is for pages they do land on, and how long they spend on their secondary page.

 Think Backwards To Determine Important Metrics